Periodontally Accelerated Osteogenic Orthodontics

 The First Day After Accelerated Osteogenic Orthodontics

-After the procedure, patients may notice some discomfort for the first 12-24 hours that can be managed by taking pain medications and sticking to a diet of liquids or very soft foods.
+After the procedure, patients may notice some discomfort for the first 12-24 hours that they can manage with pain medications and by following a diet of liquids or very soft foods.
 Dr. Gallardo will suggest any further dietary restrictions or enhanced at-home oral care instructions for each patient as needed.
-Some general recommendations are to consume only water as a beverage for the first few postoperative days and to take care when brushing the teeth to avoid disrupting the sutures.
+Some general recommendations are to consume only water as a beverage for the first few postoperative days and to be careful when brushing the teeth to avoid disrupting the sutures.

 The First Week After Accelerated Osteogenic Orthodontics

-After about a week, the stitches can be removed, and the patient’s orthodontist will replace the wire in his or her braces.
+After about a week, the stitches can be removed, and the patient’s orthodontist will replace the wire in the braces.
 The system will continue to move teeth into their desired position, just at a faster rate.
-Patients should continue to follow care instructions regarding both the placement of braces as well as the surgery.
+Patients should follow care instructions regarding both the placement of braces as well as the surgery.

 Possible Side Effects and Risks of Wilckodontics